-The Cancer Risk Clinic, directed by Olufunmilayo Olopade, MBBS, helps individuals with a high cancer risk develop a plan to address and lower these risks.
+The Comprehensive Cancer Risk and Prevention Clinic, directed by Olufunmilayo Olopade, MBBS, helps individuals with a high cancer risk develop a plan to address and lower these risks.
 The Cancer Risk Clinic provides comprehensive risk assessment, genetic testing, and personalized health planning.

 Childhood Cancer Survivors Center

 More than 70% of patients survive childhood cancers; however, these survivors can sometimes have complex and long-term health issues due to their treatment plans.
 Directed by Tara Henderson, MD, MPH, the Childhood Cancer Survivors Center was created to address the needs of these patients.
 Some of the health problems cancer survivors may face include heart problems, endocrine disorders, renal problems, dental problems, fertility issues, and secondary cancers.
 (See article in Pathways, Winter 2011.)

 Adolescent and Young Adult Oncology Program

 The Adolescent and Young Adult Oncology Program delivers specialized care for adolescents and young adults between the ages of 15 and 30.
 This age group often confronts different personal, psychosocial and medical challenges than younger children and older adults with the same diagnosis.
 The Program offers coordinated care from a team of hematologists/oncologists, dedicated nurse practitioners, and social workers who frequently collaborate with experts across multiple disciplines.